Mikuel210/Starkit/JOURNAL.md

 With this Starkit officially goes from CAD to reality!

-## October 27 post processing and assembly
+## October 27: Post processing and assembly

 Today I removed all support material from the module and assembled a mock up to see how the rocket will look.
 I'm so excited this is finally becoming real!